-Do you find it difficult to stay organized in a small home?
+Do you find it difficult to manage small house organization?

 This week I had a taste of small space living when we took a quick trip to the beach and stayed in a tiny two-bedroom apartment.